Bahnasy2001/DEPI_DevOpsTasks/README.md

 In this task, you will deploy the Spring Petclinic application with a MySQL database in a Kubernetes cluster.
 The setup demonstrates the use of Kubernetes resources like ConfigMaps, Secrets, Persistent Volumes, Deployments, and Services to manage application data, secrets, and scalability.

+### Task 17: MongoDB and Mongo Express Deployment on Kubernetes

+In this task, MongoDB and Mongo Express are deployed on a Kubernetes cluster using Kubernetes ConfigMaps, Secrets, Persistent Volumes, Persistent Volume Claims, Deployments, and Services.
+MongoDB is managed through a ClusterIP service, while Mongo Express is exposed via a LoadBalancer service for easy access.
+This setup allows database management using the Mongo Express web interface.

 Each lab is organized in its own directory with a detailed README file that includes instructions and key concepts.
 The labs are ideal for anyone looking to deepen their knowledge of Kubernetes and its ecosystem.